tiagob/create-full-stack/packages/docusaurus/docs/available_scripts.md

 ### `yarn start`

 Starts or restarts a local server for your app and gives you a url to it.
+Unlike the default `expo start` this clears the Metro bundler cache.
+The cache is cleared between runs in case a `.env` file is updated otherwise stale values may persist.

 ### `yarn test`